 All non-live category fish must be GUTTED AND GILLED and can be iced down but not frozen.
 Any such fish may be selected at the weigh-in for promotional purposes and may become the property of Boyne Tannum HookUp Association Incorporated and unfortunately cannot be returned to the competitor.

-Anyone not in the queue at the final weigh-in with a Non Live Category fish to be weighed the daily cut off time will be deemed ineligible to “weigh-in” and therefore outside the Official Finish Time.
+Anyone not in the queue at the final weigh-in with a Non Live Category fish to be weighed at 4pm Sunday, 1st May 2022 will be deemed ineligible to “weigh-in” and therefore outside the Official Finish Time.

-All Barramundi will be photographed and measured on a reputable Brag Mat to meet QLD legal size.
+Live Barramundi are a Catch & Release category.
+All Barramundi must be photographed and measured on a reputable Brag Mat to meet QLD legal size.
 No homemade mats will be accepted.

-To ascertain that the Barramundi has been caught within the competition time, an official free of charge HookUp sticker can be collected from the merchandise marquee during the event.
+To ascertain that the Barramundi has been caught within the competition time, a free HookUp sticker can be collected from the merchandise marquee during the event.
 Two digital photos, one showing the whole fish, with the head at the start of the measure, the other zoomed in on the tail showing its length.
 Both photos must display the current free of charge HookUp sticker.

-No other Brag Mats, other than the above 2 options will be accepted, and the Barramundi photograph MUST include the official free of charge HookUp sticker (whole fish, head and tail photos).
+No other Brag Mats, other than the above two options will be accepted, and the Barramundi photograph MUST include the official free of charge HookUp sticker.

 The winner of the live Barramundi category will be selected as the longest fish.